 In March 1881, came a most depressing report: – ”The discipline of the School is fairly good, but the Instruction is very defective in all subjects.
 My Lords will expect a more favourable report on the Instruction of this School next year, as a condition of and unreduced Grant “.
-The teachers had been working against great difficulties, illness, absenteeism, and the effects of the great January snowstorm, Black Tuesday, which caused Elizabeth Allen to write one of her rare Log Book entries about the weather — 18th. attendance not taken this afternoon in consequence of a severe snowstorm.
+The teachers had been working against great difficulties, illness, absenteeism, and the effects of the great January snowstorm, Black Tuesday, which caused Elizabeth Allen to write one of her rare Log Book entries about the weather — 18th. attendance was not taken this afternoon in consequence of a severe snowstorm.
 19. School closed all day.
-Children not able to come; the roads impassable with snow.
+Children are not able to come; the roads are impassable with snow.
 20th.
-Only 56 children present in the morning, and 70 in the afternoon.
+Only 56 children were present in the morning, and 70 in the afternoon.

 Elizabeth Allen was unlike her successor, whose entries were almost entirely concerned with illnesses, and the weather; entered or not, it had a great effect on School attendances, particularly to children walking from Pledgdon or Little Henham.
 An entry for as late in the year as May (1886) states; “most of the children are now at School, having recovered from the effects of the severe winter”.

 1889.
 A deep and drifted snow today: only three children who live very near the School were present.